The Brisbane boys from cabaret troupe Briefs Factory plan a rally in London to support the legalisation of marriage equality in Australia.

 “We’re going to make noise, even if we’re on the other side of the globe.
 There are so many Australians living or travelling around the world who want their voices to be heard.”

-“This is a chance for Australians living in London and others who believe marriage is the equal right of all to come together and celebrate life and just take a moment to acknowledge that while we aren’t at home, we are still connected, still responsible and still have a voice,” he said.
+“This is a chance for Australians living in London and others who believe marriage is the equal right of all to come together and celebrate life and just take a moment to acknowledge that while we aren’t at home, we are still connected, still responsible and still have a voice.”

 Briefs Factory founder Fez Faanana said the event is about “stomping our heels, kicking up dust and being heard about marriage equality in Australia.”

-“It’s about rallying together, while here in London, to remind our stunning sunburned country that the support exists here overseas,” he said.
+“It’s about rallying together, while here in London, to remind our stunning sunburned country that the support exists here overseas.

 “The sanctity of marriage is real and everyone is entitled to it, including same-sex couples.”